 What Credit Score Do You Need For Carvana?

-Carvana is somewhat of a newcomer to the online car industry.
-And the company’s creative vehicle delivery services quickly made it a popular choice among car shoppers.
+Carvana’s creative delivery services of new vehicles quickly made it a popular choice among car shoppers.

 Carvana also has in-house bad credit car loan options.
-Carvana has no minimum credit score requirement, but all applicants must make at least $4,000 per year and have no pending bankruptcies.
+It has no minimum credit score requirement, but all applicants must make at least $4,000 per year and have no pending bankruptcies.

-You can prequalify for an auto loan through Carvana on its website and begin shopping the dealer’s online inventory immediately.
+You can prequalify for an auto loan from Carvana on its website and begin shopping the dealer’s online inventory immediately.
 Once you find a vehicle you like, you can complete your purchase paperwork online.
-Carvana will then deliver your vehicle to you for a fee or you can pick it up at a nearby location.
+Carvana will then deliver your vehicle to you for a fee, or you can pick it up at a nearby location.